 Flying into Entebbe Airport?
 Then check out my guide for buying a sim card at Entebbe Airport!
 Prices are pretty much the same, so fast, easy and convenient to buy your prepaid Uganda sim card straight away on arrival.

-Based on my own experiences I recommend you to buy an Airtel sim card for Uganda on arrival.
+Based on my research and my own experiences Traveltomtom recommends an Airtel sim card for Uganda.

 Here is my friend Sean who tried buying an Airtel sim card on arrival, but then the system was down.
 Read more about my experiences buying a sim card in Uganda at the end of this blog.